-The Managing Board promotes responsible behaviour and a healthy culture throughout the organisation.
+The Managing Board and the Executive Committee promote responsible behaviour and a healthy culture throughout the organisation.
 To this purpose the Managing Board adopted the values and the LeasePlan Code of Conduct.
-The Supervisory Board is responsible for assessing the performance of the Managing Board.
+The Supervisory Board is responsible for assessing the performance of the Managing Board and the Executive Committee.